neskweek/LightSaberOS/README.md

 By priority :

 * Better README.md (Work in progress)
 * Find a way to remove delays function from (and induced by) DFPlayer lib.
+I think it's interferring with movements detection system (especially clash ones)
-* Find a way to make hum relaunch unoticable - Possible with our hardware ? it would require to launch a sound _as soon as_ we receive an "END_PLAY" response from DFPlayer (don't know if it will be possible with current soundplayer hardware)
+* Find a way to make hum relaunch unoticable
+It would require to launch a sound _as soon as_ we receive an "END_PLAY" response from DFPlayer
+_(not sure it will be possible with DFPlayer mini)_
-* Try to reduce compiled hex file to be able to add  more functionnality and/or handling of more modules (IMU/Music players).
+* Try to reduce compiled hex file to be able to add  more functionnality and/or handling of more modules
+(IMU/Music players).
 * Make powerOn/powerOff ledstring effect sync to soundfont soundfiles play time.
 	* Add 2 time-variables to setup in soundfont.h
 * Find a use to: